top of page

 Sessions consist of a 50 minute class once a week for eight weeks progressing from awareness and stretching exercises to falling methods for various conditions.
 Each class would also provide breaks as needed, during which questions or anecdotal situations may be discussed.

-This class may only be taken AFTER completing the FOUNDATION Safe Falling course.
 You MUST have completed the Foundation course to register for this course.
-This continuation course will include: